jacobecox/psc-automation/README-producer.md

 The deployment uses a modular approach with proper dependency management:

-- **Producer Infrastructure Module**: Creates VPC, subnet, and networking resources, outputting their self_links
+- **Producer Infrastructure Module**: Creates VPC and networking resources, outputting the VPC self_link
-- **Create SQL Module**: Uses the VPC and subnet self_links from the infrastructure module, ensuring it references the exact resources created by the producer module
+- **Create SQL Module**: Uses the VPC self_link from the infrastructure module, ensuring it references the exact VPC created by the producer module

-This approach ensures that the SQL instance is always created in the correct VPC and subnet, and creates a proper dependency chain between modules.
+This approach ensures that the SQL instance is always created in the correct VPC, and creates a proper dependency chain between modules.

 This architecture ensures secure, private communication between producer services and consumer applications while maintaining proper network isolation.